They ain't say I can't rap about coke no more!"

 - "Kill You" features an interpolation of "Pulsion" performed by Jacques Loussier.

-- "Stan" contains a sample of Dido's "Thank You".
+- "Stan" is built around a sample of Dido's "Thank You".

 - Sanity Slippage Song: